george-hawkins/blender-donut-notebook/README.md

 Zoom in on the donut and press `f` whenever you want to adjust the size of your brush.
 You'll see the tool settings (_SculptDraw_ etc.) just below the main menu bar (unlike the video, these now appear automatically in the 2.9 versions of Blender and also, unlike the video, x-symmetry is not automatically selected).

+Instead of clicking and releasing to select a field and enter a value, you can:

+* Hover over the field, click but don't release and drag left and right.
-Note: you can see he often increases and decreases values via the scroll wheel - to do this hover over the setting, e.g. sculpt _Strength_ and hold `ctrl` while turning the scroll wheel.
+* For more fine-grained control, hover over the field and hold `ctrl` while turning the scroll wheel.

+Try these with e.g. the sculpt _Strength_.

 Try pulling out the surface by dragging back and forward on the donut surface, `tab` to edit mode and pan around to see how it looks then undo.